 Spending on data literacy skills is an investment that pays off, whatever your chosen workplace

 You have an opportunity in front of you.
-Both executives and regular employees need to champion a data-first culture in their organisations – or get left behind.
+Both executives and regular employees need to champion a data-first culture in their organizations – or get left behind.
 So whichever industry you’re in (or aiming for), start crunching those numbers!